commschamp/commsdsl/doc/Manual_commsdsl2tools_qt.md

 ## Custom Code
 As was already mentioned earlier, **commsdsl2tools_qt** utility allows injection of custom code snippets in the generated code.
-The
 The [CommsChampion Tools](https://github.com/commschamp/cc_tools_qt) themselves use C++17 (or later).
 It is recommended to also use C++17 code snippets for the [custom code injection](#injecting-custom-code) (using `-c` command line option